 - Burning sensations in your eye

 - Eye inflammation

 - A feeling of having a foreign object in your eye

 - Blurred vision

 In case the symptoms start to appear, visit a doctor at the soonest to get it treated or prevent it from growing worse.
 The doctor may recommend different solutions depending on how intense the symptoms are.
 These include:

 - Eyedrops to help with the irritation and redness

 - Prescription steroid eye drops to provide relief from pain or itching

-Doctors generally suggest undergoing surgery only if the non-surgical treatment processes are not enough or you find the condition to be cosmetically unacceptable.
+Doctors generally suggest undergoing surgery only if the non-surgical treatment processes are insufficient or you find the condition to be cosmetically unacceptable.

-If you are looking for high-quality eyewear to prevent a surfer’s eye, it is always advisable to shop from reputed stores.
+It is always advisable to shop from reputed stores if you are looking for high-quality eyewear to prevent a surfer’s eye.
 At Jackson Davenport, we are one of the top optical stores in Summerville, SC, with a good track record of more than five decades.
 We offer products from the most reputed and reliable brands, including Ray-Ban, Costa, Oakley, and more.
-You may even consult an eye specialist here to find the most suitable sunglass for yourself.
-Dr. Holstead, a highly experienced and trained optometrist carries out eye care exams at our optical store.
-This ensures the quick and accurate diagnosis of conditions that may not be showing any major signs yet.
+You may even consult an eye specialist to find the most suitable sunglass for yourself.
+Dr. Holstead, a highly experienced and trained optometrist, carries out eye care exams at our optical store.
+This ensures the quick and accurate diagnosis of conditions that may not show any major signs yet.
 You may schedule an appointment with us or give us a call at 843-871-9750 to get in touch.